A Standards-Aligned Curriculum for Gifted Learners within the Cluster Model of Gifted Education:

 Services for Reluctant Learners:

-Durango provides annual training for all Gifted facilitators in engaging reluctant learners and utilizes a team dynamic for gifted learners in a multi-tiered system of support when they struggle.
-A multidisciplinary team may consist of the school counselor, the principal, the classroom teacher, family members, the gifted facilitator, the school nurse, the gifted program specialist, the Title VI coordinator, the director of student special services, and/or the coordinator of English language development.
+Durango provides annual training for all gifted teachers in engaging reluctant learners and utilizes a team dynamic for gifted learners in a multi-tiered system of support when they struggle.
+A multidisciplinary team may consist of the school counselor, the principal, the classroom teacher, family members, the gifted teacher, the school nurse, the gifted coordinator, the Title VI coordinator, the director of student special services, and/or the coordinator of English language development.
 At any given time these support staff are needed when gifted learners struggle.
 Durango Schools supports ALL reluctant learners, including reluctant learners who are gifted.

 College and Career Readiness:

-Gifted learners at both high schools in Durango District 9-R participate in a rigorous college and career readiness program through the guidance office in Durango Schools.
-The school guidance counselors are also the gifted facilitators for Durango Schools, ensuring that all gifted learners have outstanding support in secondary education with a wide variety of college and career opportunities throughout their educational career in the district.
+Gifted learners at both high schools in Durango District 9-R participate in a rigorous college and career readiness program through the guidance offices in Durango Schools.
+The school guidance counselors are also the gifted specialists for Durango Schools, ensuring that all gifted learners have outstanding support in secondary education with a wide variety of college and career opportunities throughout their educational career in the district.

 Durango District 9-R regularly reviews students’ performance data in a multi-tiered system of support to find talented students and develop their talents regardless of formal identification.
-Students who score at the 80th percentile on any assessment automatically qualify for talent pool services where they receive support for talent development based on their unique needs.
+Students who score at the 80th percentile on qualifying assessments automatically are automatically referred for talent pool services where they receive support for talent development based on their unique needs.
 All stakeholders can refer students for identification and for services through the talent pool at any time during the year when they see a need.
 No student is denied services based on the outcome or score on a single assessment.
 All students are provided with opportunities to build a body of evidence when referred for identification and need-based services through a multi-tiered system of support in Durango’s talent development program.